-- Supervision will initially be within Level 1 for a minimum of 50% of the total period of supervision - The supervision period, level of supervision and timeframes, and reporting requirements are set out in a letter to the practitioner and are non-negotiable once accepted by the practitioner - At the conclusion of the period of supervised practice the practitioner must be certified by the Board-approved supervisor as meeting the competence standards required for their scope of practice - The practitioner and nominated supervisor must meet all reporting requirements as specified by the Board
+- Supervision will initially be within Level 1 for a minimum of 50% of the total period of supervision. - 150 hours of supervised practice must be completed within a maximum of 2-consecutive calendar months - 450 hours of supervised practice must be completed within a maximum period of 4-consecutive calendar months - 960 hours of supervised practice must be completed within a maximum period of 8-consecutive calendar months - 1800 hours of supervised practice must be completed within a maximum period of 13-consecutive calendar months - The supervision period, level of supervision and timeframes, and reporting requirements are set out in a letter to the practitioner and are non-negotiable once accepted by the practitioner. - At the conclusion of the period of supervised practice the practitioner must be certified by the Board-approved supervisor as meeting the competence standards required for their scope of practice. - The practitioner and nominated supervisor must meet all reporting requirements as specified by the Board,